ZER-0-NE/ML_problems/NLP/fundamentals/Readme.md

+# Quick Notes

+- Sentences can first be split into words (or subword units) called **tokens** using **tokenization**
+- These tokens are then assigned an integer value called a **token ID**, which can be converted into a one-hot encoded vector as shown later.
+- The process of assigning any non-numeric data, such as images and text, a numerical representation is called **embedding**, and so these vector representations of words are known as **word embeddings**.
+- **Word Embedding **is the process of taking a word and creating a vector representation in N-dimensional space.
+- Prior to 2013, word embeddings were often created using one-hot encoding.
+This method for producing vector representations is very simple: for each word construct a vector with 0s in every element, except at the position equal to the token ID which should be filled with a 1.
+This creates a unique vector for each word, where the position of the 1 indicates which word is being encoded (hence the name ‘one-hot’).
+Because of this, one-hot vectors are called localist representations, as all the information that represents the word is restricted to a single element.
+- The collection of words a model can encode is called the **vocabulary**, and number of words in the vocabulary is called the **vocabulary size**.
+- **word2vec** is a family of algorithms that produce distributed word embeddings for use in NLP tasks.
+These vectors are far denser than those created using the one-hot encoding method (i.e. very few, if any, of the elements are 0), and so they can be much smaller in size.
+The idea is to create an N-dimensional vector space, in which similar words are geographically close to each other.
+- Typically, these embeddings have around 300 dimensions.
+Once these embeddings are created, they can be written to a file and loaded into memory when needed to essentially form a lookup table at run time.
+When a language model is given some input text, the text is first converted into tokens.
+- These are then converted into vectors by finding the appropriate row in the word2vec embeddings matrix.
+For this reason, the embeddings produced by word2vec are called static.
+These static embeddings form the basis for the so-called dynamic or contextual embeddings that are used in LLMs, which are made by adding context from the surrounding sentences or paragraphs to each word.

 # Tokenizer

 ## Q Why train a tokenizer like toktoken on your own data? what kind of existing tokenizer do we have?